geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-09/meeting-transcript.md

 ##### **Geohot & Chenyu** [[00:02:26](https://www.youtube.com/watch?v=axTYYYYOHHY&t=146)]
 Geohot: Well, I mean, we have to separate this concept of like user error from internal error.
 Chenyu: Yeah, but most of the errors we are talking here are internal errors.
 Geohot: No, look at the ignore out of bounds one, right?
-Geohot: Like look at the one that we're hitting now when I try to merge that ignore out of bounds thing.
+Like look at the one that we're hitting now when I try to merge that ignore out of bounds thing.
-Geohot: It's not an internal error, it's a user error.
+It's not an internal error, it's a user error.
 Chenyu: Ok, yeah, what specifically?
 Geohot: Now we could probably catch it earlier.
-Geohot: Now if we are going to find user errors, we want to catch them as soon as possible, try to link it back.
+Now if we are going to find user errors, we want to catch them as soon as possible, try to link it back.
-Geohot: There's tons of ways to make user errors.
+There's tons of ways to make user errors.

 ##### **Chenyu & Geohot** [[00:02:54](https://www.youtube.com/watch?v=axTYYYYOHHY&t=174)]
 Chenyu: Yeah,
 Geohot: Reshape a tensor wrong
 Chenyu: Yeah, so I think for user errors, we try to catch it earlier, we try to provide actionable ways for users to resolve stuff.
-Chenyu: For internal errors, it should at least be understandable and
+For internal errors, it should at least be understandable and
 Geohot: Linearizer failure.
 Chenyu: Uh, Yes.
 So that's my plan and focus next.
 We can move on to the next point.
-Chenyu: So with a new linearizer refactor, things are a lot easier.
+So with a new linearizer refactor, things are a lot easier.
 I tried to write it.
-Chenyu: I can pretty much understand it.
+I can pretty much understand it.
 I think the idea is straightforward.
-Chenyu: And now we have a lot more linearized failures.
+And now we have a lot more linearized failures.
-Chenyu: I think as part of it, I will see how I will fix it.
+I think as part of it, I will see how I will fix it.
-Chenyu: But I think in terms of the idea, the idea is definitely simpler than before.
+But I think in terms of the idea, the idea is definitely simpler than before.
 That's nice.

 ##### **Geohot** [[00:03:48](https://www.youtube.com/watch?v=axTYYYYOHHY&t=228)]